privacybydesign/irma-gast/waar/README.md

 - `POST /admin/register` expects a JSON body containing fields `name`, `location` and `onetime` and returns a `200` on succces.
 One-time events are automatically removed 14 days after no check-ins have been made.
 - `GET /admin/overview` returns an overview of all events for this organiser.
 - `GET /admin/results/{location_id}` returns all encrypted ciphertexts (in JWT form) of checked-in guests for a location.
 The receiver of this data is responsible for verifying these JWTs.
-- `POST /admin/remove/{location_id}` removes a location and corresponding checkins.
+- `DELETE /admin/remove/{location_id}` removes a location and corresponding checkins.
 No going back, so make the admin is sure about the operation.
 Returns `200` on success.

 Finally,
 - `GET /admin/logout` dismisses the current session.